faiq/enigma-coding-challenge/README.md

 # Enigma Coding Challege

-This repo is my proposed solutions at [Enigma] (http://enigma.io/) coding challenges for thier data engineering position.
+This repo is my proposed solutions to [Enigma] (http://enigma.io/) coding challenges for their data engineering position.

 There are two parts to this: